Kenya

 Barriers to International Contact

-The PBO Act does not hinder PBOs from contacting, cooperating or communicating with other actors across international borders.
+The PBO Act imposes no restrictions on PBOs regarding contact, cooperation, or communication with actors across international borders.

 Barriers to Resources

-Generally, Kenyan law provides a conducive framework for PBOs to seek and secure funding.
+Overall, Kenyan law provides a relatively enabling framework for CSOs to seek and secure funding.
 For example:

-- The Income Tax Act exempts a CSO from income tax on any gains or profits it obtained from a business that is related to its charitable purposes, as long as the profits are applied solely to the charitable purposes.
+• Tax exemptions: The Income Tax Act exempts CSOs from income tax on gains or profits derived from businesses related to their charitable purposes, so long as the profits are applied solely to those purposes.

-- Local resource mobilization through harambees (public fund-raisers) is recognized, as long as it adheres to the guidelines in the Public Collections Act, which is generally enabling.
+• Local fundraising: Traditional resource mobilization through harambees (public fund-raisers) is recognized under Kenyan law, as long as it complies with the Public Collections Act, which is generally enabling.
 A bill on Public Fundraising Appeals is currently in Parliament.

-Nonetheless, in 2024, the government accused 16 CSOs, including several PBOs, of using foreign funding to support nation-wide protests against the Finance Bill, 2024.
-The Public Benefit Regulatory Authority also forwarded files of the accused PBOs to the Directorate of Criminal Investigations (DCI) to launch a probe into their operations in the country.
+• Foreign funding: There are no specific legal restrictions on the receipt of foreign funds by CSOs.
+However, in 2024, the government accused 16 CSOs, including several PBOs, of using foreign funding to support nationwide protests against the Finance Bill, 2024.
+PBORA subsequently forwarded files of the accused PBOs to the Directorate of Criminal Investigations (DCI) to launch a probe into their operations.

 Barriers to Assembly